xtgg4310/AquaScan/README.md

 * Ping360 Scanning Sonar: https://bluerobotics.com/store/sonars/imaging-sonars/ping360-sonar-r1-rp/

 Sonar scanning principle:
-Sonar detect the human motion through receive the reflections from the human body.
+Sonar detects human motion by receiving the reflections from the human body.
 Considering that a human stands in front of the sonar, human's limbs and body show the main reflections.
 Due to the inevitable motion, the real sonar echoes will generate larger cluster than humans.
 A single sonar image is a 2D BEV image

 ### Software dependencies
-For common python packages such as numpy, matplotlib, you can download through pip or conda install these packages
+For common Python packages such as numpy, matplotlib, you can download them through pip or conda install these packages

 Some important package versions:
 * numpy version: 1.24.3